Global housing markets 'overheating' amid pandemic stimulus? | DW | 15.10.2020

 "Looking ahead, a weak economy, tight credit conditions and the end of these short-term factors supporting demand will hold back growth in house prices next year," Hansen Lu at Capital Economics in London, told DW, and expects housing prices to stagnate in 2021.

-A fall in house prices would dent asset wealth, lower borrowing capacity of homeowners and could undermine investment in productive parts of the economy.
-But it would also relieve pressure on those suffering from lower real wages, unemployment and rising rents.
+A fall in house prices would dent asset wealth, lower borrowing capacity of homeowners, and could undermine investment in productive parts of the economy.
+But it would also relieve pressure on those suffering from lower real wages, unemployment and rising rent.